IsraNagy/superstore-analysis/tableau/README.md

 The assembled dashboard layout.

 📊 **Dashboard Link**
-You can view the interactive version of the dashboard on Tableau Public here:
+You can view the interactive version of the dashboard on Tableau Public here: https://public.tableau.com/shared/TQCSZKSC2?:display_count=n&:origin=viz_share_link
-🔗 Superstore Sales Dashboard

 🛠 **How to Use**
 For Screenshot Preview: